12

 Online Event

-This is a narrative approach to the revival of 15th century carpets in Khiva, a desert oasis in Uzbekistan.
-Illuminations on vellum – containing the only surviving representations of textiles from this era – flourished, despite the Islamic prohibition on representative art.
-They are all we had left of Timurid Carpets until Chris’s workshop began to weave them to life again.
-The lecture will examine the traditional role of carpet weaving and embroidery in the social lives of Central Asian women and how social and political influences led to the decline of textile production.
+The story of the revival of 15th century carpets in Khiva, a desert oasis in Uzbekistan.
+Illuminations on vellum contained the only surviving representations of Timurid Carpets until Chris Alexander’s workshop began to weave them back to life again.
+The lecture examines the traditional role of carpet weaving and embroidery in the social lives of Central Asian women and how social and political influences led to a decline in textile production.

 THE ARTS SOCIETY ACCREDITED LECTURER